 Canadian caribou are key to the Canadian wilderness in part due to the caribou’s historical connection with Canada’s Indigenous and Inuit peoples and in part due to their migratory patterns and far-reaching ranges which mean that caribou herds can be found across the country.

-Caribou are important for ecological purposes and are considered by biologists to be a keystone species – an indicator of the overall health of the ecosystem.
-In fact, Canada has four sub-species of caribou: the woodland caribou, the peary caribou, the barrenground caribou, and Grant’s caribou.
+Caribou are considered by biologists to be a keystone species and could historically be found across Canada.
+In fact, Canada has four sub-species of caribou: the woodland caribou, the peary caribou, the barren ground caribou, and Grant’s caribou.
 There was a fifth subspecies which lived on Haida Gwaii, an island off the coast of British Columbia, however they are now extinct – an unfortunate reality that seems to be far too possible for the remaining Canadian caribou herds.

 Caribou subspecies are then broken down into well-known herds, generally based on location.
 The woodland caribou subspecies includes the boreal caribou population which can be found in 9 provinces and territories across Canada and which is the focus of much of the current government action on caribou.